commodity-js/commodity/packages/supplier/README.md

 ### Creating Resources

-Resources are simple values that can be injected into services:
+Resources are simple values that can be injected into services in a type-safe way:

 ```typescript
 import { register } from "supplier"